-Welcome to Emma Willard's college counseling!
+Welcome to Emma Willard's college counseling program!

 Here you will find information about our college counseling program as well as links to resources that will be essential to your college admissions process.

 Our mission is to help students gain admission to colleges and universities that fit their intellectual and personal abilities, their interests, and their aspirations.
 In its efforts to educate, counsel, guide, support, and advocate for them throughout the college process, the college counseling team is guided by the philosophy that “college is a match to be made, not a prize to be won” (Frank Sachs).
 Fit is therefore emphasized over perceived prestige.
 As an institutional member of the National Association of College Admission Counseling, Emma Willard subscribes to the NACAC Statement of Principles of Good Practice.
 This statement delineates the professional and ethical standards, policies, practices, and procedures that guide and govern the activities of the secondary, post-secondary, and third-party participants in the college admissions process.